DevExpress-Examples/spell-checker-bind-dictionaries-in-mvvm-applications/Readme.md

 <!-- default badges end -->
 # Spell Checker for WPF - Bind Dictionaries at Runtime

 This example demonstrates how to use the [SpellingSettings.DictionarySourceCollection](https://docs.devexpress.com/WPF/DevExpress.Xpf.SpellChecker.SpellingSettings.DictionarySourceCollection) property to bind dictionaries to the [Spell Checker](https://docs.devexpress.com/WPF/DevExpress.Xpf.SpellChecker.SpellChecker).
-The dictionary collection is generated in the ViewModel.
-The Spell Checker is integrated into the [TextEdit](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.TextEdit) control.
+The dictionary collection is generated in the ViewModel, and the Spell Checker is integrated into the [TextEdit](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.TextEdit) control.

 <!-- default file list -->
 ## Files to Look At